LyricLy/parse-discord/README.md

 - Parsing markup besides that in message content from the API, like the highlighting seen in the client while typing a message
 - Imitating platforms other than web/desktop
 - Robustly rendering results to HTML (though methods to do this are still included)

+## Source
+The logic for this module was worked out by hand by testing against Discord's official client through trial and error.
+As such, it may have subtle inaccuracies.
+If you find one of these, please let me know by filing an issue!